tuna-f1sh/cyme/README.md

 * `--headers` to show meta data only when asked and not take space otherwise.
 * `--mask_serials` to either '\*' or randomise serial string for sharing dumps with sensitive serial numbers.
 * Auto-scaling to terminal width.
 Variable length strings such as descriptors will be truncated with a '...' to indicate this.
 Can be disabled with config option 'no-auto-width' and a fixed max defined with 'max-variable-string-len'.
-* Targets for Linux, macOS, perhaps Windows...
+* Targets for Linux, macOS and Windows.

 ## Demo

 [![asciicast](https://asciinema.org/a/IwYyZMrGMbXL4g15qDIaUViyM.svg)](https://asciinema.org/a/IwYyZMrGMbXL4g15qDIaUViyM)

-## Future Development/Enhancements

-* Fully decode device class based base class and tables at [USB-IF](https://www.usb.org/defined-class-codes).
-* Open to ideas...

 # Install